finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Reset User Data

-In case the user data needs to be removed to re-sync the entire data, use the method `resetData`.
+In case the user data needs to be removed on the device so that you can re-sync the entire data, use the method `resetData`.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>